semgrep/ocaml-tree-sitter-core/doc/cst.md

-Generating good AST type definitions
+Generating good CST type definitions
 ==

-A generated AST will have to be consulted by a programmer who will translate it into something else.
+A generated CST will have to be consulted by a programmer who will translate it into an AST.
 This is a list of issues that have to be taken care of to get there.
 For details, see the implementation.

 Name uniqueness